Open-Data-Product-Initiative/v4.1/source/includes/_catalog.md

 ## Use Case in Government or Enterprise

-Imagine the Abu Dhabi Open Data Platform stores its official ODPS product definitions in a public GitHub repo.
+Imagine a Platform storing its official ODPS product definitions in a public GitHub repo.
 Each department can:

 * Maintain their own odps/*.yaml files
 * Submit them via pull request